RIM-8 Talos: History

+Ready Now And Ready For Tomorrow (1968) de-classified US Navy naval anti-aircraft missile warfare promotional film reel.

 Talos was the end product of Operation Bumblebee, the Navy's 16-year surface-to-air missile development program for protection against guided anti-ship missiles like Henschel Hs 293 glide bombs, Fritz X, and kamikaze aircraft.
 The Talos was the primary effort behind the Bumblebee project but was not the first missile the program developed; the RIM-2 Terrier was the first to enter service.
 The Talos was originally designated SAM-N-6 and was redesignated RIM-8 in 1963.
 The airframe was manufactured by McDonnell Aircraft in St. Louis; final assembly was by Bendix Missile Systems in Mishawaka, Indiana.
 The first production versions of the missile cost about $155,000 in 1955 ($1,793,335 in 2022 dollars); however, the price would drop as Bendix increased production.

-The Talos saw relatively limited use due to its large size and dual radar antenna system; few ships could accommodate the large missiles with the AN/SPW-2 missile guidance radar and the AN/SPG-49 target illumination and tracking radar.
-The 9.9-meter-long, 3½-ton missile was comparable in size to a small fighter aircraft.
-The Talos Mark 7 Guided Missile Launching System (GMLS) was installed in three s (converted light cruisers) with 16 missiles in a ready-service magazine and up to 30 missiles and boosters in a storage area above the main deck.
-Nuclear-powered and three s (converted Baltimore-class heavy cruisers) carried Mark 12 Guided Missile Launching Systems fed from a 52-round magazine below the main deck.